-12-Exports and Imports:
+14. Exports and Imports:

 - a.
-Exports and imports goods: It depend on the foreign trade database issued by CAPMAS according to (HS) classification, and it has been converted in accordance with the Central Product Classification (CPC1.1), by linking between the two classifications. - b.
+Exports and imports goods: It depends on the foreign trade database issued by CAPMAS according to (HS 2012) classification, and it has been converted in accordance with the Central Product Classification (CPC 1.1), by linking between the two classifications. - b.
 Exports and imports services: It depends on the data of balance of payments prepared by the Central Bank of Egypt and was placed in a special column for exports and imports services separately from exports and imports goods. - c.
 Residents' purchases from the ROW: The data of this item have obtained from the debtor side in the BOP (Travel Item).
-Two columns for Residents' purchases from the ROW have added to imports at the SUPPLY table and to Final Consumption Expenditure at the USE table.
+Two columns for Residents' purchases from the ROW have added to the Final Consumption Expenditure at the USE table and imports at the SUPPLY table.
+The values of Residents' Purchases from the ROW and imports have distributed on merchandise products by using the departed tourists' expenditure structure from the Tourism Survey.
 Thus, the final consumption expenditure and imports have increased by such values on the merchandise products level. - d.
 Non-Residents' Purchases from the Domestic Market: The data of this item have obtained from the creditor side in the BOP (Travel Item).
-Two columns for Non-Residents' purchases from the domestic market have added to exports and subtract from Final Consumption Expenditure in USE table.
+Two columns for Non-Residents' purchases from the domestic market have added to the Final Consumption Expenditure and exports at the USE table.
+The values of Non-Residents' purchases from the domestic market and exports have distributed on merchandise products by using the arrived tourists' expenditure structure from the Tourism Survey.
 Thus, such values have deducted from the final consumption expenditure and exports have increased by such values on the merchandise products level.

-- e. distribution of the purchases of residents abroad and the purchases of non-residents at home is distributed according to the main items of expenditure of goods and services depending on the results of the tourism survey.
-Purchases by residents abroad are allocated to household Final Consumption expenditure at the product level and are considered Imports. while the purchase of non-resident is subtracted from household Final Consumption expenditure and is considered Exports. - 13-Matrix of taxes and custom duties on imports: The estimation of taxes and tariffs depend on the closing accounts of general government issued by the Ministry of Finance, as it represented in taxes on goods and services, international trade taxes, and business taxes.
-These taxes were divided into two column in the supply table: - a.
-Custom duties on imports: They represent the value of international trade taxes, except taxes on exports, and The distribution of customs duties on products and taxes on imported goods was obtained from foreign trade statistics based on Customs Department data. - b.
-Sales taxes on imported goods: They represent the value of sales taxes on imported goods; the distribution of taxes on imported goods is obtained from foreign trade statistics based on customs data. - Sales taxes on domestic goods: They represent the value of sales taxes on domestic goods. - d.
+- e.
+Distribution of the purchases of residents abroad and the purchases of nonresidents at home is distributed according to the main items of expenditure of goods and services depending on the results of the tourism survey.
+Purchases by residents abroad are allocated to household Final Consumption expenditure at the product level and are considered Imports. while the purchase of non-resident is subtracted from household Final Consumption expenditure and is considered Exports. - 15.
+Matrix of taxes and custom duties on imports: The estimation of taxes and tariffs depend on the closing accounts of general government issued by the Ministry of Finance, as it represented in taxes on goods and services, international trade taxes, and business taxes.
+These taxes were divided into two columns in the supply table: - a.
+Custom duties on imports: They represent the value of international trade taxes, except taxes on exports, and the distribution of customs duties on products and taxes on imported goods was obtained from foreign trade statistics based on Customs Department data. - b.
+Sales taxes on imported goods: They represent the value of sales taxes on imported goods; the distribution of taxes on imported goods is obtained from foreign trade statistics based on customs data. - c.
+Sales taxes on domestic goods: They represent the value of sales taxes on domestic goods. - d.
 Other taxes on products: They represent the gross taxes on goods and services, while they do not include customs taxes and sales taxes on imported and domestic goods.
 They have been distributed according to products of supply tables through the details existing in the losing accounts of general government. - e.
-Subsidies Matrix on products: The estimation of subsidies depends on closing accounts of general government according to the economic classification.
+Subsidies Matrix on products: The estimation of subsidies depends on closing accounts of general government according to the economic classification, which includes "the Supply Commodities" that distributed according to bread only while the sold goods under the Ration Cards are considered as Transfers from